-Many people who take our courses are lawyers, investment bankers or other professionals who have always had that itch to do something creative instead of corporate.
+Many people who take our courses are professionals who have always had the itch to do something creative.

 Matt Sherring was an advertising executive when he first signed up for Unlocking Creativity.

 It was the first creative writing that he’d ever done and he said it gave him the confidence to keep writing.

 He started writing his first screenplay at age 40, which turned into his first film, Killer Elite, starring Jason Statham, Clive Owen and Robert De Niro.
 I recently had a chance to chat with Matt about his creative journey.

 How did you make the move from advertising to writing feature films?

 The director Gary McKendry is an old friend of mine.
 We’ve been mates for 23 years.
 He’s a great talent and an Oscar nominee.
 Gary was developing the project and he asked me to work on it.
 I didn’t grow up wanting to be a screenwriter.
 I was a real estate agent, trainee PE teacher and Port-a-Loo driver before I even got into advertising.
 But I’d always loved stories, anything from classic novels to Phantom comics, so when Gary asked I decided to give writing a go.

 Killer Elite is based on the novel The Feather Men by Sir Ranulph Fiennes – did he collaborate with you on the script?